collective/volto-subsites/README.md

 # volto-subsites

-Volto addon to manage subsites
+Volto addon to manage subsites.
+Intended to be used with [collective.volto.subsites](https://github.com/collective/collective.volto.subsites/).

 To be used with mrs-developer, see [Volto docs](https://docs.voltocms.com/customizing/add-ons/) for further usage informations.